nuttychanisara/Super_Snakes_And_Ladders_Game/README.md

 # Super Snakes And Ladders Game
 A project for the course OBJECT ORIENTED PROGRAMMING
 # Project Overview
- •  Developed a digital version of Super Snakes and Ladders using C# and Visual Studio 2022.
+ •  Developed a digital version of Super Snakes and Ladders using C# and Visual Studio 2022. <br>
- •  Designed and implemented core game mechanics for an interactive user experience.
+ •  Designed and implemented core game mechanics for an interactive user experience. <br>
- •  Created UML Class Diagrams to illustrate the program’s structure and relationships between classes.
+ •  Created UML Class Diagrams to illustrate the program’s structure and relationships between classes. <br>
  •  Applied object-oriented programming (OOP) principles for efficient game development.